 Barcelona like a local – how to have a more “authentic” Barcelona experience

-It’s a common cliché, in the travel world…
+It’s a common cliché, in the world of travel writing…

 And it sure does sound nice.

-You learn a few words of the language in-flight, “integrate” on your way off the plane, and by the time you’ve checked into your AirBnB, you’ve practically been granted nationality.
+From what I understand, it goes like this: you learn a few words of the language in-flight, “integrate” into the culture on your way off the plane, and by the time you’ve checked into your AirBnB, you’ve practically been granted nationality.

 Actually, no. It’s not like that at all.

 But like many clichés, “live like a local” just sticks around.
-It’s not really off-the-beaten-path, as far as tired expressions go.
+I guess you could say it’s not really off-the-beaten-path, as far as tired expressions go.

 Try to give people the real “authentic” Spanish experience when they travel.